aarvy-rv/Event-Booking_Rest-APIs/README.md

-An Event-Booking backend system implemented in Go Lang with authentication and authorization.
+An event-booking backend system with authentication and authorization was implemented in Go Lang.
 ----------------------------------------------------------------------------------------------

 APIs: